wdi-atx-11/js-functions/README.md

 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

-- identify the differences between defining a function and calling a function (casting the spell).
+- identify the differences between defining a function and calling (invoking) a function (casting the spell).
 - create a simple function that prints a value (for the user/developer to see a result) and a simple function that returns a value (for the rest of the code to use a result).
 Distinguish between the impact of these different results.
 - draw a model of a function that includes arguments as input, side effects, and return values as output.
 - explain the keyword `this` in the context of different scopes.